bwright70/Guide-to-Legos/README.md

 Some of these should already be familiar (Rows, Columns, and Height).
 Length, Width, Tube Width and Stud Height should also be familiar.
 I made them variables for convenience and to help with organization.
 If I were re-doing it I would probably make Length and Width one variable.
 Rod Thickness isn't really that important and is mainly a corner case variable

 The most important of the variables is Unit and Half_Unit.
 Unit might be vaguely familiar to you.
 When creating the shell, the assignment had you make the walls 1.5mm thick.
 This is Unit.
 The thickness of a standard Lego wall.
-I use it to measure legos to figure out distances I don't know, and when I can't figure out something I plug in Unit of Half_Unit.
+I use it to measure legos to figure out distances I don't know, and when I can't figure out something I plug in Unit or Half_Unit.

 It's basically just a catch-all variable for when I can't figure something out.